LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 What LPG does to an engine is beneficial and how does an LPG gas auto work.

-Autogas is typically less expensive than petrol or diesel.
+Autogas LPG fuel is typically less expensive than petrol or diesel.

-Engine oil and spark plugs need changing less often with an LPG gas auto, for reduced service costs.
+Engine oil and spark plugs need changing less often with an LPG gas auto (LPG cars), for reduced service costs.

-Environmental benefits of Autogas vehicles include reduced particulate, CO2 and NOx emissions.
+Environmental benefits of Autogas LPG fuel vehicles (LPG cars) include reduced particulate, CO2 and NOx emissions.

 Octane ratings over 100 allows for higher compression ratios, which can increase power output.